zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

    :board: qemu_x86
    :goals: build run

-To exit the qemu emulator, press ``Ctrl-a``, followed by ``x``.
+To exit, type :kbd:`Ctrl-a`, then :kbd:`x`.

-Use the ``qemu_cortex_m3`` board configuration to test the ARM build.
+Use the ``qemu_cortex_m3`` board configuration to run on an emulated Arm Cortex-M3.

-QEMU is not supported on all boards and SoCs.
-When developing for a specific hardware target you should always test on the actual hardware and should not rely on testing in the QEMU emulation environment only.

 Running a Sample Application natively (POSIX OS)
 ================================================

-It is also possible to compile some of the sample and test applications to run as native process on a POSIX OS (e.g. Linux).
+Finally, it is also possible to compile some samples to run as native processes on a POSIX OS.
+This is currently only tested on Linux hosts.

-To be able to do this, remember to have installed the 32 bit libC if your OS is natively 64bit.
+On 64 bit host operating systems, you will also need a 32 bit C library installed.
 See the :ref:`native_posix` section on host dependencies for more information.

-To compile and run an application in this way, type:
+To compile and run Hello World in this way, type:

 .. zephyr-app-commands::
    :zephyr-app: samples/hello_world